GoogleCloudPlatform/podcast/site/content/post/episode-46-borg-and-k8s-with-john-wilkes/index.md

 FRANCESC: Yeah, basically what are the things you should avoid doing and what happens if someone is somehow hacking you and doing those, you will get a notice saying, hey, something was going on.
 What do you do?

 So very interesting topic and most of the things are related to, well, you got hacked.
 Somehow someone got access to your instances, and they're doing something that they should not be doing.
 So the episode right after is going to be about how do I secure my network, basically.
-So networking on Google Cloud Platform.
+So networking on Google Cloud.

 MARK: Yeah, two really good conversations, which you should definitely listen in for.